C17300916/SciFiUI/README.md

 # How it works

 # What I am most proud of in the assignment
 I was successfully able to connect all of the objects through inheritence and ---- which allowed them to work simultaneously and react to certain events simultaneously too.
+The progress i made

 # Markdown Tutorial